thedarkjester/P2PSwap/README.md

     d. pA's NFT Token Id

-    e.
+    e. pA's address

+    f.
 Optional: ETH to sweeten the deal

-    f.
+    g.
 Optional: An ETH value that pA is expected to sweeten the deal with

     **`Only one side can sweeten the deal as you might expect, it would be silly otherwise`**